DIRESA, a distance-preserving nonlinear dimension reduction technique based on regularized autoencoders: Results

 \subsection{Lorenz '63}

-In our benchmark, we use nine different DR techniques to compress the 3-dimensional Lorenz butterfly into a 2-dimensional latent space: Principal Component Analysis (PCA), kernel PCA (KPCA), Uniform Manifold Approximation and Projection (UMAP), and six artificial neural networks (ANN): AE, AE with batch normalization on the latent space (BNAE), AE with covariance regularization on the latent space (CRAE), variational AE (VAE) and two distance regularized siamese twin AE (DIRESA).
+In our benchmark, we use nine different DR techniques to compress the 3-dimensional Lorenz butterfly into a 2-dimensional latent space: Principal Component Analysis (PCA), kernel PCA (KPCA), Uniform Manifold Approximation and Projection (UMAP), and six ANNs: AE, AE with batch normalization on the latent space (BNAE), AE with covariance regularization on the latent space (CRAE), variational AE (VAE) and two distance regularized siamese twin AE (DIRESA).

 The hyperparameters for the nine different DR techniques are listed in Table \ref{table:ModelConfLorenz}.
-Hyperparameter tuning is done using simulated annealing \cite{kirkpatrick1983optimization} for KernelPCA and UMAP.
-More information on the hyperparameter tuning can be found in the Supporting Information.
-All ANN methods have an encoder submodel with a 3-dimensional input layer, two hidden layers with 40 and 20 fully connected nodes, and an output layer with two fully connected nodes, see Table \ref{table:ModelDiresaLorenz}.
+Hyperparameter tuning is done using simulated annealing \citep{kirkpatrick1983optimization} for KernelPCA and UMAP.
+More information on the hyperparameter tuning can be found in Appendix B. All ANN methods have an encoder submodel with a 3-dimensional input layer, two hidden layers with 40 and 20 fully connected nodes, and an output layer with two fully connected nodes, see Table \ref{table:ModelDiresaLorenz}.
+This results in an AE and DIRESA ANN with 2045 trainable parameters.